Moral Precepts for Meditators

 So, now, we understand how the precepts can prevent our minds from being polluted and secure our minds to remain pure and peaceful up to a level.
 In addition, the daily livings of those who observe moral precepts are more likely not to be troublesome like others, and the karmic consequences will promote good and sound livings.

 The 5 precepts for secular daily living are as follows:

 (1) Abstention from killing and harming oneself and others (2) Abstention from stealing and fraudulent actions (3) Abstention from sexual misconduct (4) Abstention from lying and false speech and (5) Abstention from drinking alcohol and consuming narcotics which worsen the quality of one’s mind.

-The 8 precepts for monastic living are as follows:
+The 8 precepts for retreated secular living are as follows:

 (1) Abstention from killing and harming oneself and others (2) Abstention from stealing and fraudulent actions (3) Abstention from sexual intercourse (4) Abstention from lying and false speech (5) Abstention from drinking alcohol and consuming narcotics which worsen the quality of one’s mind (6) Abstention from having meals after noon until dawn to prevent oneself from having excessive energy (7) Abstention from decorating oneself with ornament, making up, singing, dancing, and performing entertainment, which consequently encourage sensual desires and (8) Abstention from sleeping on a big bed or seat stuffed with soft materials in order to prevent oneself from laziness and over comfort.

-In conclusion, all meditation practitioners should observe at least 5 or 8 moral precepts, or we can observe the advanced precepts by keeping our thoughts, speeches, and actions to be wholesome always.
-As we can do this, our minds will remain pure and ready for further mental development with meditation practice where our meditation experience is likely to be better than those who do not observe precepts.
+In conclusion, all meditation practitioners should observe at least 5 or 8 moral precepts, or we can observe the advanced precepts by keeping our thoughts, speeches, and actions wholesome always.
+As we can do this, our minds will remain pure and ready for further mental development with meditation practice where our meditation experiences are more likely to be better than those who do not observe precepts.